Business Intelligence - Definition

 A Little More on What is Business Intelligence (BI)

 Besides software solutions, there is a need for data scientist specialist to ensure the balance responsibility between speed and reporting depth.
-Hiring, compliance, production and marketing activities are made easier by the use of Business intelligence that is used in the companies.
-Also, business intelligence is of important role in all departments in the organisation.

 Higher speed, reporting and analysis accuracy, higher data quality, more satisfaction from employees, profitability and sound decision making within the company are some benefits of business intelligence.

 - Business intelligence (BI) success and the role of BI capabilities, Isik, O., Jones, M. C., & Sidorova, A. (2013).
 Decision Support Systems, 56(1), 361-370.
 The success of business intelligence has risen to be of higher priority for the institutions that have put in place the business intelligence solutions to their decision making.
 The survey conducted found that Business intelligence users have the contentment on it and its capabilities while there was less satisfaction on the interaction of BI with other systems even though, the relationship plays an important role in the success of a business.